 How to book a place

-Included in the cost of your ticket are arrival drinks, a delicious three-course menu and an evening of fun and celebration.
+Included in the cost of your ticket are an arrival drinks and canapés reception, a delicious three-course meal plus an evening of celebration.

 Book a table of 10 for the price of 9 or 12 for the price of 11.
-Or if you have a small team buy five tickets and get one half price.
+If you have a small team buy five tickets and get one half price.

-If you have booked one of these tables, please complete and return the table plan form (PDF) by no later than Friday, 31 October 2014.
+If you have booked one of our special discounted tables, please complete and return the table plan form PDF by no later than Friday 31 October 2014.

 If you wish to book fewer than ten people you and your guests will be placed on a shared table with other companies.

 Why not gain some extra promotion for your company by upgrading to a sponsored table?